 The consolidated financial statements have been prepared on a going concern basis which assumes the Company will realize its assets and discharge its liabilities in the normal course of business.
+As at December 31, 2022, the Company had a working capital deficit of \$2,409,662 and an accumulated deficit of \$80,380,041.
 The Company's ability to continue as a going concern is dependent upon its ability in the future to achieve profitable operations and, in the meantime, to obtain the necessary financing to meet its obligations and repay its liabilities when they become due.
 External financing, predominantly by the issuance of equity to the public, will be sought to finance the operations of the Company.
 Although the Company has a history of raising money, there is no guarantee of this in the future.
+These factors indicate the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.